osvaldo2627/keycloak-connect-roles/README.md

 const { Auth } = KConnect

 /**
- * Extending Auth class to add the isReviewer shortcut, and to overwrite
+ * Extending Auth class to add isReviewer method and overwriting
- * default behavior of isSysAdmin.
+ * the default behavior of isSysAdmin.
- * Please take a look to the samples folder for an example of how
+ * In the samples folder there is a complete demo of how this module
- * the module can be configure
+ * module may be extend for custom needs.
 */
 class CustomAuth extends Auth {
   isReviewer () {